 Types of Bedwetting

-There are 2 types of bedwetting: primary and secondary.
-Primary means bedwetting that has been ongoing since early childhood without a break.
+Primary bedwetting.
+Primary means bedwetting that has been going on since early childhood without a break.
 A child with primary bedwetting has never been dry at night for any significant length of time.

 The cause is likely due to one or a combination of the following: